stormpath/stormpath-console-guide/source/applications.rst

 Finding an Application's URL
 ================================

 To find an Application's unique URL, first click on its name from the main list of Applications.
-It's URL can be found at the top of the Application's page, in the field marked "HREF".
+Its URL can be found at the top of the Application's page, in the field marked "HREF".

 Clicking on this URL will open your Application's information in JSON format and display it in your browser.